Staying healthy on safari. Tips & Insights for your Uganda safari trip

 Uganda has quite a number of open water bodies that will tempt you to dive and take a swim.
 Prior information on the safety of these spots is very important.

 Not all lakes and rivers have fresh waters safe for swimming.
 Places like the River Nile along Murchison Falls National Park aren’t safe for swimming be it day or night.
 The banks are home for crocodiles and hippos.
-Lake Victoria is also not safe, and one could risk a bilharzia infection.
+Lake Victoria is also not safe, and one could risk a Bilharzia infection.

 Places like Lake Bunyonyi are blessed with disease-free fresh waters ready for swimming at all times.
 This is why it is important to ask about the ‘condition’ of the lake or river before taking a dip.